-The two areas of online transaction processing (OLTP) and online analytical processing (OLAP) present different challenges for database architectures.
+Online transaction processing (OLTP) and online analytical processing (OLAP) present different challenges for database architectures.
 Currently, customers with high rates of mission-critical transactions have split their data into two separate systems, one database for OLTP and one so-called data warehouse for OLAP.
-While allowing for decent transaction rates, this separation has many disadvantages including data freshness issues due to the delay caused by only periodically initiating the Extract Transform Load-data staging and excessive resource consumption due to maintaining two separate information systems.
+While allowing for decent transaction rates, this separation has many disadvantages including data freshness issues due to the delay caused by only periodically initiating the Extract, Transform, Load-data staging and excessive resource consumption due to maintaining two separate information systems.

-We present an efficient hybrid system, called HyPer, that can handle both OLTP and OLAP simultaneously by using hardware-assisted replication mechanisms to maintain consistent snapshots of the transactional data.
-HyPer is a main-memory database system that guarantees the ACID properties of OLTP transactions and executes OLAP query sessions (multiple queries) on the same, arbitrarily current and consistent snapshot.
-The utilization of the processor-inherent support for virtual memory management (address transalation, caching, copy on update) yields both at the same time: unprecedented high transaction rates as high as several 100,000 per second and ultra-low OLAP query response times of as low as 10 ms – all on a commodity desktop server.
-Even the creation of a fresh, transaction-consistent snapshot can be achieved in 10 ms.
+We offer an efficient hybrid system, called HyPer, that can handle both OLTP and OLAP simultaneously by using hardware-assisted replication mechanisms to maintain consistent snapshots of the transactional data.
+It is a main-memory database system that guarantees the ACID properties of OLTP transactions and executes OLAP query sessions (multiple queries) on the same, arbitrarily current and consistent snapshot.

 The invention provides a main-memory database system that